If you are a registered attendee, please check the email at which you registered for connection details.

 Organized by passionate Philadelphians in conjunction with the Philadelphia chapters of Young Professionals in Transportation (YPT) and Women’s Transportation Seminar (WTS), and Drexel University’s Lindy Institute for Urban Innovation, we look forward to seeing you!
 Connect with us

-Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group to meet fellow campers beforehand, and by subscribing to our MailChimp email updates.
+Make sure you’re up to date by following us on Twitter @TranspoCampPHL, liking us on Facebook, joining our LinkedIn group, and by subscribing to our MailChimp email updates.
 And, keep the conversation going!
 Tag your tweets, instagram photos, and more with the official event hashtag: #TCPHL21.

 Want to make sure you don’t miss a thing?
 We encourage you to subscribe to our mailing list:

-Returning for a second year, TransportationCamp PHL is pleased to announce the 2021 TransportationCamp PHL Academic Innovation Award presented by David Klahr Consulting!
-This award, the first of its kind ever offered by a TransportationCamp when introduced in 2020, challenges students to prepare a response to the following prompt:
+Returning for a second year, TransportationCamp PHL was pleased to announce the 2021 TransportationCamp PHL Academic Innovation Award presented by David Klahr Consulting!
+This award, the first of its kind ever offered by a TransportationCamp when introduced in 2020, challenged students to prepare a response to the following prompt:

 Transportation networks are becoming increasingly integrated, with multimodal journeys representing a much larger portion of individual mode choice.
 Some modes provide robust interoperability in payment systems, such as E-ZPass which can be used by an automobile anywhere in the Northeast.
 Others, such as transit systems, are typically restricted by mode and operator (e.g. SEPTA Key), limiting integration with counterpart networks.